Downtown Salt Lake City: 20th century

 Salt Lake City boomed in the years before World War I and the center of mass of downtown was pulled southward by the efforts of Samuel Newhouse and other non-LDS community members.
 The Exchange Place Historic District encompasses the surviving structures from this era.
 In 1912, at the intersection of Main Street and 200 South, police officer Lester Wire installed his homemade electric traffic light, the first of its kind in the world.
 Salt Lake had an extensive streetcar network at the time and Trolley Square served as its main depot for years before the gradual removal of the system that came with the rise of the automobile.
 Though the trolley system itself is now long gone, Trolley Square remains as a noteworthy example of adaptive reuse and houses a museum dedicated to the history of the city's streetcars.

 After World War II, many people could afford to move out of downtown into the suburbs.
 By 1971, 60% of the homes in downtown Salt Lake City were in major disrepair.
 Starting in the 1960s, revitalization efforts began, spearheaded by the LDS Church, which had always considered downtown its home.
 During the '70s, the Church built the ZCMI Center Mall on a full city block of land that had previously housed the ZCMI department store, preserving the historic storefront.
-The Church also leased land to a developer to build Crossroads Mall.
+The Church also leased land to a developer to build Crossroads Plaza Mall.
 The land for the mall originally housed the Amussen Jewelry building (1869), at the time Salt Lake City's oldest building.
 A study commissioned by the city found it to be Salt Lake City's most architecturally significant building, and efforts to preserve it were underway.
 However, before the building could be saved, it was torn down to make way for the mall.
 Many historic buildings were lost to urban renewal during this era, the most notable of which was the Dooly Building, built in 1892 and designed by Louis Sullivan.
 The LDS Church Office Building was completed in 1973 and became Salt Lake's tallest building at 28 floors and 420 ft tall.
 Contrary to a popular local legend, there is no formal restriction that prevents buildings from being built taller than the Church Office Building.